 You can consider CSR programs as non-committal and can be a one-off thing.
 Certification as a B Corp happens when CSR practices are regularly practiced and officially become part of the DNA of the company.
 Efforts to acquire B Corp certification is the company saying that it commits itself to serving its stakeholders and wants to be accountable for that commitment by making it official – placing it in corporate by-laws and governance structure.

-Why Get Certified as a B Corp?
+Why Get Certified as B Corps in the Philippines?

 Working towards a social purpose can boost employee morale and retention rates because of the sense of being involved in something that goes beyond addressing narrowly defined customer needs.
 Many employees want to contribute to the conservation of the planet or at least be more engaged in the local community.